-Bayesian Statistics is a statistical approach that deals with Bayesian Probabilities, probabilities representing your degree of belief that something is fact.
-This approach is not new, but was not the typical method used in the 20th century, though there was some revival of Bayesian statistics in the latter part.
-One reason for the revival is the world's ever-growing number-crunching capacity, since Bayesian methods can require a lot of computation.
-With its renaissance, the term Frequentist Statistics has been used to refer to the more common 20th-century approach.
+Bayesian statistics is a statistical approach that deals with Bayesian probabilities, probabilities representing your degree of belief that something is fact.
+This approach to statistics is not new, but through much of the 20th century was not the typical method in use.
+One reason for the revival is the world's ever-growing number-crunching capacity, as Bayesian methods can require a lot of computation.
+With its renaissance, the term frequentist statistics has been used to refer to the more common 20th-century approach.

-The Bayesian approach applies the probability rule, Bayes' Theorem (aka Bayes' Law or Bayes' Rule) to a Bayesian probability.
-Bayes' Theorem is a general mathematical probability theorem not confined to Bayesian statistics and valid in any statistics method, but in the case of Bayesian statistics, it is exactly what is needed to update a Bayesian probability with information provided by sample data.
+The Bayesian approach applies the probability rule, Bayes' theorem (aka Bayes' law or Bayes' rule) to a Bayesian probability.
+Bayes' theorem is a general mathematical probability theorem not confined to Bayesian statistics, valid in any statistics method, but in the case of Bayesian statistics, it is exactly what is needed to update a Bayesian probability with information provided by sample data.